 It’s also a crime if the person who has harassed you threatens to do any of those things, or encourages someone else to do any of those things to you.

-If you were the victim of a violent offence where the offender was sent to prison for more than 2 years (and you were not in a domestic relationship with the offender) and you want to stop them from contacting you in any way once they’re released, you need to apply to the court for a Non-Contact Order.
+If you were the victim of a violent offence where the offender was sent to prison for more than 2 years (and you were not in a family relationship with the offender) and you want to stop them from contacting you in any way once they’re released, you need to apply to the court for a Non-Contact Order.